FadyMohareb/dupless/README.md

  4. Extraction of 15 regions from the mutated genome (~33 kbp in total) and concatenation of these 15 sequences with the contig assembly (to induce duplication).
  5. Simulation of reads with 25x coverage on the whole assembly.
  6. Simulation of reads with 25x coverage only on non-duplicated regions.

-After this pipeline **AT_duplicated.fa** contained 15 duplicated regions, with 25x coverage.
-The non-duplicated regions had ~50x coverage.
-DupLess was run on this dataset and managed to remove 95% of the induced duplicated sequences.

-The list of duplicated contigs is available in: "test_data/additional_data/mutated_list.txt".

 ---